warren/perdicis-notes/content/Blameless postmortems.md

 #publish
 Opened [[2025-01-01]].
 From [[Musings on tech]].

 I've worked on 3 separate Google SRE teams since joining in 2020.
-One thing I see the SRE org execute on really well is blameless postmortems.
+One thing I see the SRE org execute really well is blameless postmortems.
 In other words, a [[Technical postmortems|postmortem]] where instead of finger-pointing, there's a focused effort to improve the lapse in process that caused something to break.

 Google's popular SRE book has an excellent [section](https://sre.google/workbook/postmortem-culture#model-and-enforce-blameless-behavior) explaining how to write these.
-But IMO it skimps on explaining _why_ you should want to write them in the first place, so I'm here to babble about that.
+But IMO it skimps on explaining _why_ you should want to write them in the first place, so today I'm writing about that.

 ## Why you should virtually always prefer a blameless postmortem